Category: Weekly Updates

 In reality the community of councillors is no different from any other organisation.
 You’ll find the same resistances to change in any organisational group, be it a large corporate entity or the local bowling club.
 I guess I’m more receptive to change than most, perhaps too receptive, but it’s my nature.

-Nevertheless, whatever one thinks of austerity, it’s clear that councils are simply not going to get the amounts of money they used to receive from Government any-time soon.
+Whatever one thinks of austerity, it’s clear that councils are simply not going to get the amounts of money they used to receive from Government any-time soon.
 The caricature of a councillor putting his thumbs into his braces and negotiating a youth club in return for political acquiescence is a long gone stereotype.
 What remains is a genuine desire to their best for the community in which they live and represent.
 The change to which all councillors have to adapt is about how we go about delivering those improvements we all want.
 This afternoon’s meeting was about finalising training sessions for the next stage in our programme of Asset Based Community Development related training delivery.

-I’m really energised by the notion of Asset Based Community Development (ABCD) and its ideas of empowering communities to do what they can do better than the state.
-I’ve heard the criticism that it’s just doing the Conservatives’ job for them but I see it very very differently.
 In fact I see elements of ABCD as a return to a very traditional model of socialism.
 The Labour Party grew out of a vast movement of voluntary collectivism, trade unions, co-operatives, reading circles; people empowered to deliver collectively a better tomorrow.
 The criticism of New Labour and indeed modern Labour is that we pulled up the drawbridge, became addicted to a fetish for gimmicks constructed in Westminster and pulled out of the hat on budget day, with little notion of what was really needed or relevant beyond the Westminster Village.
-We’re heading for a general election in which an estimated 7million citizens will not even register to vote.
-We have to make ourselves relevant again.
-We have to roll up our sleeves and get involved or get left behind.

 What is ABCD?